0xm0t0k0/0xm0t0k0.github.io/_posts/2025-11-17-low-level-binary-intro-picoctf.md

    0x00000000004012c9 <+43>:	mov    QWORD PTR [rbp-0x10],rax
    0x00000000004012cd <+47>:	cmp    QWORD PTR [rbp-0x10],0x0
    ...
-   ... #here is the rest of the assembly that we do not care abt
+   ... #here is the rest of the asm that we do not care abt
 ```
 Okay, we have the address of the func its the very first ```asm 0x000000000040129e ```
 We input the address into the program and voilà :